criblio/appscope/website/src/pages/docs/cli-reference.md

 ### start
 ---

-Start scoping a filtered selection of processes and services.
+Start scoping a filtered selection of processes and services on the host and in all relevant containers..

 The following actions will be performed on the host and in all relevant containers:
 - Extraction of libscope.so to /usr/lib/appscope/